This post may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our affiliate disclosure

 Step-by-Step Instructions To Install A Pull-Out Cabinet Shelf:

-Remove Existing Shelves (if applicable): Take out any fixed or adjustable shelves that will get in the way of the pull-out shelf.
-Clean the inside of the cabinet before proceeding with the pull-out shelf installation.
+Remove Existing Shelves (if applicable): Remove any shelves in the way and clean the cabinet interior before installation.

-Assemble Pull-Out Shelf: Follow the included instructions to assemble the shelf with the correct sliders or runners.
-Usually, a screwdriver, drill, and measuring tape are the only tools required for assembly.
+Assemble Pull-Out Shelf: Follow instructions to assemble the shelf with the correct sliders or runners, usually using a screwdriver, drill, and measuring tape.

 Read also: